bhave-abhay/QkApp/README.md

 In addition to that,
-the developer may also identify some of the input fields whose change event needs to trigger form validation with [`data-qkform-causesvalidation`](#data-qkform-causesvalidation) property.
+the developer may also identify some of the input fields whose change event needs to trigger form validation, with [`data-qkform-causesvalidation`](#data-qkform-causesvalidation) property.
-Also, the developer may specify which element is used to display a list of validation error messages, with [`data-qkform-role`](#data-qkform-role) property.
+Also, the developer may specify which element to use, in order to display a list of validation error messages, with [`data-qkform-role`](#data-qkform-role) property.